 Sounds like a rational solution to a challenging problem, right?
 Just one flaw: As practical as the idea of focusing on the most pressing vulnerabilities is, the conventional approach is decidedly impractical.

-As this post will explain, that approach to vulnerability management might be easier than one that focuses on the chances of a given vulnerability being exploited in the near future – but it doesn’t do as much to help companies and organizations protect themselves.
-To really meet the vulnerability management needs of today, we need to start by examining the conventional approach, the questions that it is designed to address, and the effectiveness with which it answers those questions.
+As this post will explain, that approach to vulnerability management might be easier than focusing on the chances of a given vulnerability being exploited in the near future – but it doesn’t do as much to help companies and organizations protect themselves.
+To really meet the vulnerability management needs of today, we need to start by examining the conventional approach, the questions it is designed to address, and the effectiveness with which it answers those questions.

 How does the conventional approach work?

-The conventional strategies cybersecurity teams use for prioritizing their vulnerabilities are based largely on Common Vulnerability Scoring System (CVSS) scores.
+Cybersecurity teams' conventional strategies for prioritizing their vulnerabilities are based largely on Common Vulnerability Scoring System (CVSS) scores.
 The CVSS framework is designed to evaluate the damage that could be done by a given vulnerability if that vulnerability were exploited.
 These scores are typically assigned for vulnerabilities that have already been added (as CVEs) to the National Vulnerability Database (NVD).

 Moreover, once a vulnerability receives a score, the information reflected in that score is likely to get stale without being updated.
 The end result is that CVSS scores are not always correlated with the probability that a given vulnerability will be exploited.
 For example, the CVE-2018-20250 vulnerability listed in the NVD has a CVSS 2.0 score of 6.8, meaning it is considered to have a moderate level of severity – and yet it was one of the 10 most exploited vulnerabilities in 2019.
 Any cybersecurity team relying solely on CVSS scores would probably not prioritize this vulnerability, likely putting their company (needlessly) at risk of being targeted by a cyberattack exploiting it.